Rhetoric: Ancient Greece

-Rhetoric thus evolved as an important art, one that provided the orator with the forms, means, and strategies for persuading an audience of the correctness of the orator's arguments.
+Rhetoric evolved as an important art, one that provided the orator with the forms, means, and strategies for persuading an audience of the correctness of the orator's arguments.
 Today the term rhetoric can be used at times to refer only to the form of argumentation, often with the pejorative connotation that rhetoric is a means of obscuring the truth.
 Classical philosophers believed quite the contrary: the skilled use of rhetoric was essential to the discovery of truths, because it provided the means of ordering and clarifying arguments.

 Sophists

-In Europe, organized thought about public speaking began in ancient Greece.
-Possibly, the first study about the power of language may be attributed to the philosopher Empedocles (d. c.
-444 BC), whose theories on human knowledge would provide a newfound basis for many future rhetoricians.
-The first written manual is attributed to Corax and his pupil Tisias.
-Their work, as well as that of many of the early rhetoricians, grew out of the courts of law; Tisias, for example, is believed to have written judicial speeches that others delivered in the courts.